Gayle McCormick: Personal life

-Much attention was paid to Gayle McCormick's appearance during her breakout period in 1971-1972.
+Much attention was paid to Gayle McCormick's appearance during her breakout period in 1971–1972.
 Most of this press exposure was positive.
 "I started out looking like the stereotypical rock singer...faded jeans, messy hair, no make-up.
 But now I've been there and I know that's not really me at all."
 In the same interview, she joked that she hoped to one day share the same stage as French mime Marcel Marceau.
 McCormick's attractiveness also caught the notice of male reviewers, whose observations ranged from flattering to misogynistic.
 For example, one concert reviewer in Wisconsin hailed the vocalist as a "rock-blues empress," and another male reporter in Minnesota crassly described her as a "b---h goddess in tight pants."

-After a troubled relationship with one of her Smith bandmates, Gayle McCormick focused on her music career.
-On 22 September 1972, she married a carpenter named Richard L. Halley in Carson City, Nevada.
+After a troubled relationship with one of her Smith bandmates, McCormick focused on her music career.
+On September 22, 1972, she married a carpenter named Richard L. Halley in Carson City, Nevada.
 They moved to Hawaii soon thereafter.
 Her union with Halley lasted under three years.
 According to records on Ancestry, they were divorced in Los Angeles sometime in June 1975.

 Final years

 After leaving professional music, Gayle McCormick returned home to St. Ann, Missouri and pursued a quiet career in retail and information technology.
 She never remarried or had any children.
 Gayle did not resume her singing career.
-She later cited burnout from the atmosphere of alcohol and drugs shared by many musicians, both of which she ultimately rejected; she was a lifelong smoker.
-Gayle stayed very close to her mother Ethel until her death in 2010.
+She later cited burnout from the atmosphere of alcohol and drugs shared by many musicians, both of which she ultimately rejected, but she was a lifelong smoker.
+McCormick stayed very close to her mother Ethel until her death in 2010.

 In late 2015, McCormick was hospitalized for pneumonia, and during the treatment, it was discovered that she had cancer that had metastasized from a tumor in a lung to the rest of her body.
 Disc jockey Jonnie King was often by her side as the former vocalist fought for her life.
 McCormick died of cancer March 1, 2016 in suburban St. Louis.
 She was age 67.
 VH1's Save the Music Foundation was instrumental in raising Gayle McCormick's profile after she died.